Paperized/FileStorageApplication/README.md

 # FileStorageApplication
 File storage application made in C using unix libraries and sockets

-This is a multithread application divided in two client and server, both share a common folder and have the same interface to comunicate with each other.
+This is a multithread application divided in client and server, both share a common folder and have the same interface to comunicate with each other.

 It uses sockets, every request has a length, a specific ID specified in an enum, and each field serialized in byte (using utils.h functions).